-(Office: CM G.15, Email: [A.D.Stott@hw.ac.uk](mailto:A.D.Stott@hw.ac.uk)
+Office: CM F.05, Email: [j.gormley@hw.ac.uk](mailto:j.gormley@hw.ac.uk)

-Mr Stott is responsible for all academic matters relating to the second year of the programme, including progression from the first year to the second year.
+Andrew Stott is responsible for all academic matters relating to the second year of the programme.

 Appointments with the Programme Directors may be arranged by email.